What Is Charging In Hockey?

 What is the difference between charging and boarding in hockey?

 Both charging and boarding penalties involve excessive content upon a defenseless opponent.
 The difference between the two infractions is boarding will be called if a hit occurs along the boards, while an open-ice hit will be ruled charging.
 Boarding is generally called when a player is smashed up against the boards from behind or when the player doesn’t have possession of the puck.
 Similar to charging, boarding penalties are assessed based on the severity of the hit at the referee’s discretion.

 There are three types of hockey penalties: minor, major, and misconduct.
 Each type of penalty is assessed based on the severity of the infraction.
 Minor penalties result in a player being sent to the penalty box for two minutes, and their team is down a player for the duration of the penalty.
 A major penalty has the same consequence as a minor, but the more severe infraction results in five minutes in the penalty box.
 Misconduct penalties are determined by the referee and can result in a ten-minute trip to the penalty box or an ejection from the game.
 Moreover, misconduct penalties do not cause the offending team to be down a player.

 What does boarding mean in hockey?

 Boarding is when a defenseless player is shoved against the boards in a dangerous and excessive manner.
 As the name suggests, boarding penalties are only called along the boards.
-Body checking allowed on the boards, but only when a player has possession of the puck.
+Body checking is allowed on the boards, but only when a player has possession of the puck.
 Boarding will automatically be called if a defender hits an offensive player from behind, causing them to smash into the boards.
-A hit from behind can lead to serious injury and is the reason boarding penalties were invented.
+A hit from behind can lead to serious injury and is the reason that boarding penalties were invented.